Pearl and Hermes Atoll: Avian life

 The Pearl and Hermes Atoll is an important nesting area for many seabirds.
 Approximately 160,000 birds from 22 different species are known to live and breed on the Atoll.
 Tristram's storm petrels and black-footed albatrosses are among the most prominent.
 In 2001, it was reported that twenty percent of the world's population of black-footed albatrosses nested on Pearl and Hermes.
 Pearl and Hermes also hosts one of two known sites where little terns nest in Hawaii.
 In addition, the endangered Laysan finch was introduced to the island in 1967 to provide a backup population of these birds, should a hurricane, disease, rat introduction, or other disaster wipe out the population on the island of Laysan.

 Invertebrates

 The Pearl and Hermes Atoll provides an extensive and unique habitat for invertebrates, including various sponges and thirty-three species of stony corals.
 Some invasive invertebrate species have been found on the reef, including the orange-striped sea anemone, which is native to Japan, and the Christmas tree hydroid, which competes with native invertebrates for space.

-The atoll was once heavily populated with black-lip pearl oysters, but overfishing from 1927–1930 caused the population to crash to only 470 in 1930.
+The atoll was once heavily populated with black-lip pearl oysters, but overfishing from 1927 to 1930 caused the population to crash to only 470 in 1930.
 An expedition in 1950 turned up only six live oysters, and another in 1969 only found one.
 Surveys in 1994 and 2000 also found only a few oysters, and a full analysis by the NOAA in 2003 concluded that the population has never recovered to pre-harvesting levels.